Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    3. After a TCP error, the [=ingest source=] performs the following:

       3a.
-The current connection MUST be closed and a new connection MUST be created for a new HTTP POST command.
+The current connection MUST be closed and a new connection MUST be created for a new HTTP POST request.

       3b.
 The new HTTP [=POST_URL=] MUST be the same as the initial [=POST_URL=] for the object to be ingested.